s-ccs/unfold_duration/typst-paper2/main.typ

 == Overlapping Events

-Having a method to tackle the duration problem still leaves us with the issue of temporal overlap between adjacent events, however. #rev[For instance, during an active oddball task, participants are asked to react with the press of a button to a row of different stimuli.
+Having a method to tackle the duration problem still leaves us with the longstanding issue of temporal overlap between adjacent events, however. #rev[For instance, during an active oddball task, participants are asked to react with the press of a button to a row of different stimuli.
 Importantly, one rarely occurring stimulus is the designated target (i.e. the oddball; frequently occurring "non-oddball" stimuli are referred to as distractors) where participants have to react by use of a different button (@Problem\.A).
 Because participants' responses to distractors occurs (for distractor targets) on average at about 430ms after stimulus onset, while a typical stimulus ERP lasts for longer than 600ms, the ERPs of stimuli and response will necessarily overlap with each other (@Problem\.B-C).]
-Prior research has shown that such overlap, can be addressed within the same regression framework that is used to solve the covariate problem, by using linear #rev[overlap correction] @ehinger.dimigen_2019 @smith.kutas_2015a.
-This approach has been successfully applied to several experiments, with application to free viewing tasks (e.g. #cite(<coco.etal_2020>, form: "author"), #cite(<coco.etal_2020>, form: "year") @gert.etal_2022 @nikolaev.etal_2023 @welke.vessel_2022), language modeling @momenian.etal_2024, auditory modeling @skerritt-davis.elhilali_2018 and many other fields.
+Prior research has shown that such overlap, can be addressed within the same regression framework that is used to solve the covariate problem, by using linear #rev[overlap correction] @ehinger.dimigen_2019 @smith.kutas_2015a. #rev2[This approach, dating back at least to #cite(<woodyCharacterizationAdaptiveFilter1967>, form: "prose"),] has been successfully  applied to several experiments, with application to free viewing tasks (e.g. #cite(<coco.etal_2020>, form: "author"), #cite(<coco.etal_2020>, form: "year") @gert.etal_2022 @nikolaev.etal_2023 @welke.vessel_2022), language modeling @momenian.etal_2024, auditory modeling @skerritt-davis.elhilali_2018 and many other fields.

 Yet, this leaves us with a conundrum: the linear #rev[overlap correction] works due to the varying-event timing, but the varying-event timing also relates to the duration effect.
 Therefore, it is not at all clear whether these two factors, overlap and varying event duration, can, should, or even need to be modeled concurrently.